mrMonos/mrMonosCli/README.md

 `add_func_to_reg()`

-This function make function available to call from CLI.
+This function make yourself defined function available to call from CLI.

 Arguments in order:
-- command (str) => It will be available point to function
+- command (str) => It will be available point to your function
-- function (func) => It is function what code execute on command ***It have to be without parentheses***
+- function (func) => It is yourself defined function what code is executing on command ***It have to be without parentheses***
 - description (str) => This will be showing on help command
 - **optional** Arguments (bool) => It informs about arguments existing
 - **optional** Number of arguments (int) => It informs about number of arguments

-It also have two parameters of class:
+It also have two parameters of main class:

 `prompt` and `intro`